rugk/borg-cron-helper/README.md

 **Rest assured your backups are safe and recover themselve if possible.** (If they don't, you'll get to know that.)

+### Desktop integration

+The whole script can, of course, run on servers, but some features making it also suitable for desktops.
+It can display notifications about started and finished backups, including its result and it can even ask the user, whether to retry the backup in case it failed.
+Or you ask the user about **the password for your backup** interactively, in a GUI window.

+It has been tested with GNOME, but should work on any system, where `zenity` is installed.
+And: You can always easily adjust it to work with a different program.

 ### Modular approach

 The main "work" is done by [`borgcron.sh`](borgcron.sh).
 This script can be used to execute a single backup.
 The configuration files per repository/backup are saved in the  [`config`](config/) directory.
 The file [`borgcron_starter.sh`](borgcron_starter.sh) is the file you should call from cron or when debugging manually.
 Using it, you can execute multiple backups by passing the config names to it.

 Also, you can of course not use some features outlined here.
-That's why the whole functionality is broken into multiple scripts.
+That's why the whole functionality is broken into multiple scripts and configurable in a single config file per backup.

 ### More features…
 * easy to understand, easy to modify